roe-dl/weewx-skyfield-almanac/README.md

 ## Prerequisites

-WeeWX from version 5.2 on is required.
+WeeWX from version 5.2 on and Skyfield from version 1.47 on is required.

 Install Skyfield and NumPy.
 If you used the packet installation of WeeWX this is for Debian-like distributions: